kazo0/kazo0.github.io/docs/_posts/2023-11-14-techbash-recap.md

 This was my first time working a booth at a conference and it was a lot more fun than I expected.
 As an introvert, I thought it was going to be horribly awkward the entire time but THANK GOD for Matthew ([@matteiomattei][matt-twitter]), our amazing marketing/sales/advocate guru.
 I feel like we were a good tag team, I would jump in to answer any of the technical questions or overall explanation of what Uno Platform is and then I would tap him in whenever there were questions related to adoption, history, etc.

-Whenever I would, inevitably, forget to mention something like the fact that were are free and open-source, Matthew would jump on it and fill in the gaps.
+Whenever I would, inevitably, forget to mention something like the fact that we are free and open-source, Matthew would jump on it and fill in the gaps.
 He was dedicated to making sure every single person at that conference left with a Uno Platform t-shirt.

 We also got to hang around with the other booth..."hosts"?
 Including Sam Basu ([@samidip][sam-twitter]) from [Progress Telerik][progress-site]!
 I actually know Sam from my days living in Columbus, Ohio where we used to host a user group together.
 It was great to see him again and I was even invited onto his livestream for a future date to talk about some of the cool new stuff in Uno Platform!